 - Preheat the oven to 350 F.

-- Cream the butter and the sugars with an electric mixer until light.
+- Cream the butter and the sugars with an electric mixer until light and fluffy.
 Beat in the eggs, then the milk and the vanilla extract.

 - Stir the flour, baking soda, baking powder and salt together and gradually stir the flour mixture into the sugar mixture until it’s incorporated.
 Stir in the oats and chocolate chips.